WordFnd.com

 dammar (noun) any of various hard resins from trees of the family Dipterocarpaceae and of the genus Agathis; especially the amboyna pine Synonyms: damar, dammar resin, gum dammar

-(adjective) used as expletives Synonyms: goddamn
+damn (adjective) used as expletives Synonyms: goddamn

-(noun) something of little value Synonyms: shit, darn, hoot, shucks, red cent, tinker's dam, tinker's damn
+(noun) something of little value Synonyms: darn, hoot, red cent, shit, shucks, tinker's dam, tinker's damn

 damnable (adjective) deserving to be execrated Synonyms: execrable